bfontaine/AC6/README.md

 answer of the correcting server.
 It can be found in `utils/get_server_tests.rb`.
 Additionally, some dozens of tests has been written by hand, to match some cases which are not not matched by the “official” tests suit.

+## Known Issues

+- The `print` primitive doesn’t handle special chars, like `\n`.
+- The type checking is not fully implemented.